- Docs

 |---|---|

-| Install Timeout | Maximum seconds for installation (default: 30) |
+| Install Timeout | Maximum seconds the installer can run before timing out.
+Default: 30. |

-| Deactivate on Completion | Deactivate Package after install (recommended) |
+| Deactivate on Completion | Deactivate the Package plugin after a successful install.
+On by default — disable only for testing. |

-| Delete on Completion | Delete Package after install |
+| Delete on Completion | Delete the Package plugin after a successful install. |

 Publish